SFTP Basics: How Secure File Transfer Protocol Works

 Beyond SFTP to MFT

-SFTP servers may be sufficient if you need to occasionally transfer files, but as your file transfer volumes increase, it can become more difficult to onboard partners, scale and troubleshoot.
-SFTP servers also don’t have all the security features you need to be compliant with GDPR and other regulations.
+SFTP servers may be sufficient if your organization only occasionally transfers files.
+However, as the file transfer volume increases, it can become more difficult to onboard partners, scale and troubleshoot.
+Additionally, SFTP servers don’t have all the security features needed to be compliant with GDPR and other regulations.

 Managed file transfer (MFT) solutions give your IT team one place to configure and manage automated file transfer workflows.
-Visit our secure file transfer to see more features that we support!
+To learn more about Thru’s supported security features, visit our secure file transfer page »

 Share: